jhpyle/docassemble/_docs/config.md

 {% highlight yaml %}
 pip extra index urls: https://myserver.com https://myotherserver.com
 {% endhighlight %}

+If the index URL uses http:// instead of https://, you can set the `trusted-host` setting with:

+{% highlight yaml %}
+pip trusted host: myserver.com
+{% endhighlight %}

 ## <a name="jinja data"></a>Variables for Jinja2 YAML preprocessor